mpanighetti/dnd5e-updated-reincarnate-tables/ch-2-reincarnate.md

 [^🌫️]: Source: _Van Richten's Guide to Ravenloft_
 [^🧭]: Source: _Wayfinder's Guide to Eberron_
 [^🪽]: The Aasimar was updated in _Player's Handbook (2024)_ to remove ancestry selection.
 The updated Aasimar is not equivalent to any single prior Aasimar option.
 [^🪓]: The Dwarf was updated in _SRD 5.2_ to remove ancestry selection, and has variants with setting-specific names but no significant mechanical differences from multiverse equivalents.
-A Dwarf is equivalent to a Hill Dwarf in _SRD 5.1_.
+A Gold Dwarf is equivalent to a Dwarf in _SRD 5.2_ and a Hill Dwarf in _SRD 5.1_, a Shield Dwarf is equivalent to a Mountain Dwarf in _SRD 5.1_, and a Duergar is equivalent to a Gray Dwarf.
 [^🏹]: The Elf has variants with setting-specific names but no significant mechanical differences from multiverse equivalents.
 A Moon Elf or Sun Elf is equivalent to a High Elf in _SRD 5.2_, and a Joraga Nation Elf is equivalent to a Wood Elf in _SRD 5.2_.
 [^🍄]: The Gnome has variants with setting-specific names but no significant mechanical differences from multiverse equivalents.
-A Tinker Gnome is equivalent to a Rock Gnome in _SRD 5.2_.
+A Tinker Gnome is equivalent to a Rock Gnome in _SRD 5.2_, and a Deep Gnome is equivalent to a Svirfneblin.
 [^🧌]: The Goliath was updated in _SRD 5.2_ to provide a Giant Ancestry option.
 A Stone Giant Goliath is equivalent to a Goliath in _Elemental Evil Player's Companion_.
 The other ancestries are not equivalent to any prior Goliath options.
 [^🥑]: The Halfling was updated in _SRD 5.2_ to remove ancestry selection, and has variants with setting-specific names but no significant mechanical differences from multiverse equivalents.
 A Halfling is equivalent to a Lightfoot Halfling in _SRD 5.1_, and a Strongheart Halfling is equivalent to a Stout Halfling in _Player's Handbook (2014)_.
-[^👤]: The Human was updated in _SRD 5.2_ to remove variant selection and replaced the Human option from _SRD 5.1_.
+[^👤]: The Human was updated in _SRD 5.2_ to remove variant selection and replaced the Human option from _SRD 5.1_, which this document labels as "Human (2014)" to distinguish the option.
 It is equivalent to a Variant Human in _Player's Handbook (2014)_.
 [^🍖]: The Orc replaced the Half-Orc option from _SRD 5.1_.
 An Ixalan Orc is equivalent to a Half-Orc.
 [^🌙]: The Shifter was updated in _Mordenkainen's Monsters of the Multiverse_ to remove ancestry selection.
 The updated Shifter is not equivalent to any single prior Shifter option.
 [^😈]: The Tiefling was updated in _SRD 5.2_ to provide a Fiendish Legacies option.
 An Infernal Tiefling is equivalent to a Tiefling in _SRD 5.1_ or an Asmodeus Tiefling in _Mordenkainen's Tome of Foes_.
 The other ancestries are not equivalent to any prior Tiefling options, but the Abyssal Tiefling shares some spells with the Baalzebul Tiefling in _Mordenkainen's Tome of Foes_ (see the **[Infernal Tieflings](#infernal-tieflings)**[^👿] table).